francesca-capetta/Bird-Tracking-Project/README.md

 # Bird-Tracking-Project

-Homework for Harvard course "Using Python for Research" on edx, using Panda, Numpy, Matplotlib.pyplot and Datetime.
+Homework for Harvard course "Using Python for Research" on edx.
+In this project I used Panda, Numpy, Matplotlib.pyplot and Datetime.